August 8, 2022

 Tom Gould is one of the world’s top customs and compliance professionals.
 He’s also VP of Global Customs at Flexport.
 Follow along as Tom reveals the ins and outs of getting goods in and out of anywhere.
-Rules and regs, compliance trends, and a master class in classification: Tom covers it all on the blog, LinkedIn, and Twitter.
+Rules and regs, compliance trends, and a master class in classification: Tom covers it all on the blog, LinkedIn, Twitter, and in our very own FlexU Classification course.

-That’s approximately four months from now.
-With that amount of time, you can audit your product library and prepare for compliance early enough to optimize your tariff scenarios.
+When did you last audit and prepare your product library early enough to accomodate code changes to optimize tariff scenarios?
 Some of your insights may lead to larger changes across your supply chain, too.

-I’ve created an executive roadmap to help you capture greater opportunities while ensuring classification and tariff compliance.
-Here it is.
+To help, I’ve created an executive roadmap to help you capture greater opportunities while ensuring classification and tariff compliance.
+Read on to learn more.

 In this step, you or—if you value your sanity—your customs broker collates your products and cross-checks them to ensure compliance with new HTS codes.